‘We got him:’ Suspect wanted for Charlie Kirk assassination captured, authorities confirm

 Robinson was turned into the Washington County Sheriff’s Office by family members, according to Cox.

-“A family member of Tyler Robinson reached out to a family friend who contacted the Washington County Sheriff’s Office with information that Robinson had confessed to them or implied that he had committed the incident,” he told reporters.
+“On the evening of Sept.
+11, a family member of Tyler Robinson reached out to a family friend who contacted the Washington County Sheriff’s Office with information that Robinson had confessed to them or implied that he had committed the incident,” he told reporters.

 That information was relayed to law enforcement in Utah County, UVU and the FBI.